trychlos/pwix-ui-layout/README.md

           Returns `true` if the width of the display is more than extra large, _i.e._ greater than the `@ui-xl-breakpoint` breakpoint.

-## Maintainer reminder - Test environments
+## Test environments

-As a reminder, we have tested this package on following devices:
+This package has been tested on following devices:

 - XPS13 HDPI: 3200x1800px
+     XL in landscape mode

 - Samsung Tab S: 1280x680px
+     MD in portrait mode
+     LG in landscape mode

-- Samsung S8: 360x670
+- Samsung Galaxy S8: 360x670
+     XS in portrait mode
+     MD in landscape mode

 ## NPM peer dependencies